TraitForge/GitBook/TraitForger Entity/role.md

 The roles of forger and merger are key to the evolving ecosytem of TraitForge.
 The two roles provide the game with the unique ability for entities to forge with each-other to create offspring entities.
 These offspring entities carry the averaged traits of it's parents.

-Entities generated in the initial mint are split by modulus of 3, creating a population 1/3 forgers and 2/3 mergers.
+Entities generated in the initial mint are split by "?modulus3 == 0", creating a population 1/3 forgers and 2/3 mergers.
 Forgers can list themselves for a fee and Mergers pay the fee in order to mint the next generation Entity.
 Next generation Entities can be sold, forged again or nuked.
 ```
 ### entropy: 123456
 Entropy[1] = physicalTrait1 && Role